facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.unconditional-set-state-nested-function-expressions.expect.md

   14 |     bar();
   15 |   };
 > 16 |   baz();
-     |   ^^^ [ReactForget] InvalidReact: This is an unconditional set state during render, which will trigger an infinite loop. (https://react.dev/reference/react/useState) (16:16)
+     |   ^^^ InvalidReact: This is an unconditional set state during render, which will trigger an infinite loop. (https://react.dev/reference/react/useState) (16:16)
   17 |
   18 |   return [x];
   19 | }